alexandropinion/spectrum-analyzer-tool-group4/src/sat/README.md

 - Building an executable:
   - Once all changes are made, run the distribution.py file from this directory
     - Executable and all artifacts will be created into dist/[current_version_and_app_name_here].zip
+- Once python environment has been setup and requirements.txt has been installed, the user can run ~/spectrum-analyzer-tool-group5/src/sat/gui.py to launch the Graphical User Interface to begin processing video.

 # LICENSE
 ___